AI Retrieval Practice Quizzes: What Teachers Need to Know

 Retrieval practice helps learners, offering quick feedback.
 This supports learning, according to Karpicke and Blunt (2011).
 Roediger and Butler (2011) found it boosts memory without needing extra time.

-Using retrieval quizzes for data tracking ruins the testing effect (Agarwal et al., 2021).
+Agarwal et al. (2021) found that retrieval practice generally benefits learning across a range of classroom settings, and recommend keeping quizzes low-stakes and formative.
 Keep quizzes low-stakes to lower anxiety and promote learner risk-taking.
 This supports better learning (Roediger & Butler, 2011; Brown et al., 2014).

 If teachers record marks, learners will fear failure and resort to guessing or cheating.
 The goal of a quiz is to strengthen memory pathways and inform the teacher's next instructional step.
 Treat the results as diagnostic information for your planning, not as a judgement of the learner.